rmarting/rmarting.github.io/_posts/2020-12-08-connecting-apicurio-registry-secured-strimzi.md

 ---
 layout:      post
 title:       ":zap: Connecting Apicurio Registry with secured Strimzi clusters"
+subtitle:    Tutorial to connect an Apicurio Registry with a secured Kafka cluster managed by the Strimzi operator.
+description: Tutorial to connect an Apicurio Registry with a secured Kafka cluster managed by the Strimzi operator.
 date:        2020-12-08 09:15
 toc:         true
 comments:    true
 img:         apicurio-strimzi.avif
 tags:
 - How-to
 - Apicurio